 The study ascertained the roles of rural community leaders in promoting agricultural extension service delivery in Kebbi State, Nigeria.
-Results showed that among the prominent roles played by the rural community leaders include; making decisions on different issues affecting the community, acting as liaison between governmental and non-governmental agencies and the community for financial and technical assistance, legitimization of projects implementation, monitoring and evaluation of projects for proper implementation, and raising funds through levies, donations, launchings, etc to finance community development projects in the area among others.
+Results showed that among the prominent roles played by the rural community leaders include; making decisions on different issues affecting the community, acting as liaison between governmental and non-governmental agencies and the community for financial and technical legitimization of projects prior assistance. implementation, monitoring and evaluation of projects for proper implementation, and raising funds through levies, donations, launchings, etc to finance community development projects in the area among others.
 Further results showed that the main source of information on community development in the area was through the rural community leaders.
 It was found out that women were not actively involved in rural community leadership in the area.
 The respondents identified incompatibility of government policies with community programmes, insufficient sources of funds, poor implementation of programmes, and gender bias among others as the major constraints that limit rural leaders from achieving results in agricultural extension in the area.
 Extension policy must legitimately recognize the potentials of rural community leaders in agricultural extension programmes and partner with them in the overall efforts to provide innovative solutions to the hydra-headed nature of problems related to effective extension service delivery in the rural areas.
 There must be gender balance in leadership in order to give the often marginalized groups (women, youths, and children) opportunity to participate in rural community leadership and extension programmes.
+The identified constraints integrated approach in providing solutions by all stakeholders in rural community programmes including extension workers, farmers, influential people in the government, non-governmental community, organizations. organizations, and charity international donor agencies.